KeithTab/MolEV/MolGraph/README.md

 {40 1920 1080 1 24 0 0 3780 3780 0 0}
 {255 255 0}
 ```
 When you have finished generating one color image, you will need to merge the images of whole molecule so that you can get a color map about one molecular for classification, meanwhile we plan to calculate the AQED, containing molecular descriptors such as the number of benzene rings for the subsequent image classification problem.
-If you only want to generate one group data based on (θ_1)
+If you only want to generate one group data based on (θ,δ,φ), you can infer the C++ code 'main.cpp':